detfis/detfis.github.io/_posts/2017-06-11-solid-single-responsibility-principle.md

 layout: post
 title: SOLID - Single Responsibility Principle
 categories: solid "software architecture" "software engineering"
-description: What Single Responsibility Principle is, why it is so important and how to apply it
+description: What is Single Responsibility Principle, why it is so important and how to apply it
 ---

 # Single Responsibility Principle

-With this blog post, I'm starting a series of posts that will describe every single [link]SOLID principle.
+With this blog post, I'm starting a series of posts that will describe every single [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principle.
 In those posts, I will give you a definition of the rule, why it's useful, how to apply it and I'll give you examples of the code that break and obey this particular rule.
 My goal is, that after every post you will have a strong understanding of every principle, you will be able to determine whether a given piece of code complies with it and will be able to use it in your own project.

 ## What is SOLID?

-SOLID is an acronym coined by Michael Feathers for the five basic principles of object-oriented design introduced by [link]Robert C.Martin, known in the IT community as Uncle Bob in the early 2000s.
+SOLID is an acronym coined by Michael Feathers for the five basic principles of object-oriented design introduced by [Robert C.Martin](https://en.wikipedia.org/wiki/Robert_Cecil_Martin), known in the IT community as Uncle Bob in the early 2000s.

 Those principles are:
 * S - Single Responsibility Principle